 Effectiveness

-These drugs haven’t been directly compared in clinical studies, but studies have found both Promacta and Thymoglobulin to be effective for treating aplastic anemia.
+These drugs haven’t been directly compared in studies, but clinical trials have found both Promacta and Thymoglobulin to be effective for treating aplastic anemia.

 Promacta is often used with immunosuppressive therapy, which is a kind of treatment that decreases the activity of your immune system.
 This therapy includes Thymoglobulin.
 Promacta may also be used after other treatment options, such as Thymoglobulin and cyclosporine, have failed.